snougo/Godot-AI-Chat/README.md

 Godot AI Chat is a Godot plugin that enables direct conversation with LLMs within the Godot editor interface.
 It supports both local and remote LLMs.
 When combined with another Godot plugin, [Context Toolkit](https://github.com/snougo/Context-Toolkit), and appropriate system prompts, it allows the LLM to actively read relevant contextual information while solving problems, thereby providing more pertinent answers.

 ## How to Install and Enable
-1. Download the Godot AI Chat and Context Toolkit (optional) plugins.
+1. Download the Godot AI Chat and [Context Toolkit](https://github.com/snougo/Context-Toolkit) plugins.
 2. Drag the downloaded plugin folders into the `addons` folder in your editor's file system.
 3. Open Project Settings, switch to the Plugins tab, find and enable Godot AI Chat and Context Toolkit (optional).